-In the first year, Mrs. Mann taught half day Senior Kindergarten program, Miss Pennycooke taught Grades 1-4 and Mr. Ogborne transfered from Scarborough Christian School and assumed the duties of Vice Principal and teacher for Grades 5-8.
+In the first year, Mrs. Mann taught half day Senior Kindergarten program, Miss Pennycooke taught Grades 1-4 and Mr. Ogborne transferred from Scarborough Christian School and assumed the duties of Vice Principal and teacher for Grades 5-8.

 From that point on, PCS continued to grow each year, and by the third year the Board of Scarborough Christian School decided to allow a new Durham Board to be formed to assume the responsibilities of governing the work at PCS.
 The Evangelical Christian Association of Durham was created as a non-profit, registered charity with the purpose of establishing Christian schools in the Durham area.
 Mr. Ogborne was given the responsibility of principal and the school now headed out on its own.